bhofmei/jbplugin-smallrna/README.md

 To accommodate as many scoring schemes as possible, users can filter by minimum quality score.

-Reads with value 255 are shown when minimum quality score is 0 (i.e. no filtering), but are hidden for higher quality scores.
+Reads with value 255 are always shown.

 ##Future Plans
 The following features plan to be supported in the future.